xp4xbox/Speed-Run-Timer/README.md

 ## Building Instructions For Pyinstaller

-1. Remove line 195 in the program (root.iconbitmap("toad.ico")) (optional although the file will no longer be a standalone .exe)
+1. Remove line 195 in the program (root.iconbitmap("toad.ico"))
+NOTE: This step is optional although the file will no longer be a standalone .exe.

 2. Run pyinstaller SpeedRunTimer.py --onefile --windowed --icon=PATHHERE